cvsvensson/NonCommutativeProducts.jl/README.md

 [![Build Status](https://github.com/cvsvensson/NonCommutativeProducts.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/cvsvensson/NonCommutativeProducts.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/cvsvensson/NonCommutativeProducts.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/cvsvensson/NonCommutativeProducts.jl)

 **NonCommutativeProducts.jl** is a Julia package for sorting non-commuting objects, such as operators in quantum mechanics.
 Users must specify custom commutation relations and sorting orders, as there are no inbuilt ones in this package.

+## How to do it
+What you need to make it work is
+* A type `T` that represents your non-commuting objects.
+* A type `O` that represents the ordering.
+* Overload `mul_effect(a::T, b::T, o::O)` to define the behaviour of `a*b` under the ordering `O`.

+To let the package handle the arithmetic of the type `T` you can use either `@nc T` or `@nc_eager T O`, which will define multiplication and addition for the type `T`.
+The difference between the two macros is that `@nc` only sorts things when explicitly prompted, while `@nc_eager` will apply the ordering `O` at every multiplication.

+The function `mul_effect(a::T, b::T, o::O)` defines the behaviour of `a*b` under the ordering `O`.
+The return values can be
+* `nothing`: Keeps the order `a*b`.
+This return value is important as the sorting only terminates when this is the return value for each neighbouring pair product.
+If you don't have this, you'll get stuck in an infinite loop.
+* `Swap(λ)`: Swaps the order of `a` and `b` and multiplies by a scalar `λ`.
+* `AddTerms(terms)`: `a*b` should be replaced by multiple terms. `terms` should be an iterable such as a vector or a tuple, and the elements can be numbers, `Swap`, `T`, or an `NCMul` containing `T`.

+No names are currently exported from the package, so you'll need to import the names you need.

-This readme shows how to define and sort fermions, and the tests also shows majorana fermions.
+Let's look at an example that shows how to define and sort fermions.
+The tests of this package contains a similar example with majorana fermions, and another test shows how one can collect powers.

 ## Example: Fermions